eahrne/SafeQuant/README.md

 	> perl "C:\Program Files\SafeQuant\filterLargeProgenesisPeptideFile.pl" "C:\Program Files\SafeQuant\testData\features.csv"
 	# this will create a new veriosn of the feature file called with the extension "_FILTERED" features.csv -> features_FILTERED.csv

 II) If using Progenesis QI we advice running SafeQuant on "Peptide Measurement" Exports.
+    - File -> Export Peptide Measurements.
+This option is available once the you reached the "Resolve Conflicts" Step in Progenesis QI
-    - When Exporting check the "All accessions (for this sequence)" check box.
+    - When choosing properties to be included in the exported file check the "All accessions (for this sequence)" check box.

 --- Publications